Program Overview: Handbook

 After the oral, the student will be excused for ten minutes, while the Standing Examination Committee confers.
 The student will then be invited to a twenty-minute diagnostic meeting, during which his or her strengths and weaknesses, as demonstrated by course work to date and by the exam, will be addressed.
 The results of the examination will be announced to the student at this meeting: high pass/pass/fail.

 Both parts of the procedure must be judged passing for the student to pass the examination, and failing either part requires repetition of the entire exam.
 A student who fails must repeat the exam at the next sitting.
+A student who fails the first exam will be given written feedback within a one-week period in addition to verbal feedback at the examination meeting.
 Two failures of the First Examination will result in termination from the program.
 Termination decisions can be appealed (see Student Handbook).

 Preparation for the Second Examination: Students who pass the First Examination will be encouraged to talk at the diagnostic discussion about how they plan to shape their further study.
 At separate meetings with the Executive Officer, held within a month of passing the First Examination, students should identify a mentor with whom they can then start planning their Second Examinations.
 This choice should be made carefully, since changing mentors may delay a student’s progress.
 The mentor must be a member of the Graduate Center Theatre faculty, based either at the Graduate Center or at one of the CUNY colleges.
 Working with the mentor, the student will shape a course of study with two objectives, preparation for the Second Exam and for writing a dissertation.
 Further courses should be chosen with these goals in mind.